Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

 \subsection{Other Torques on Europa's Ice Shell}

 Here, to aid in understanding the limitations of our present analysis, we provide a summary of the most commonly discussed significant torques that could also be at work within Europa during general independent motion of the shell and interior.
 Some of these torques are conservative, and some are dissipative.
-In the case that a torque is conservative, a new energy function similar to the one introduced in this paper can be developed to account for its effects.
+In the case that a torque is conservative, a new energy function similar to the one introduced in this paper can be developed to account for its effects, via Eqs.~\eqref{VfromL1} and \eqref{GeneralHam}.
 In the case that a torque is dissipative, there is a corresponding decrease in total system energy due to the action of the dissipating torque.
-The dissipation power is the product of the dissipative torques and the instantaneous angular velocity of the associated body.
+The dissipation power is the product of the dissipative torques and the instantaneous angular velocity of the associated body, as shown in Eq.~\eqref{EnergyDot}.

-The first torque to consider is the Poincaré torque, which is exerted when the polar axis of a rotating fluid departs from the axis of figure of the enclosing shell:
+The first torque to consider is the oceanic pressure torque, which consists of both the hydrostatic pressure torque and the Poincaré torque.
+Consider the general torque induced by fluid pressure on a surface of body $j$:

-where $P$ is the pressure exerted by the fluid at point $\bm{r}$, $\hat{\bm{n}}$ is the local normal vector of the enclosing shell, and the integral expression is integrated over the entire shell interior surface $S$.
+where $P$ is the pressure exerted by the fluid at point $\bm{r}$ on the surface, $\hat{\bm{n}}$ is the local normal vector of the surface of body $j$, and the expression is integrated over the entire surface $S_{j}$.
+The Van Hoolst model, which was the primary focus of this work, neglects the possibility for Europa's ocean to directly influence the ice shell rotational dynamics, and it is important to examine this assumption.
+The Poincaré torque is exerted when the polar axis of a rotating fluid departs from the axis of figure of the enclosing shell.
 In the case of Europa, this term is thus important when the axis of figure of the enclosing shell departs significantly from Europa's rotation axis.
-This torque is conservative, but should be negligible for our purely NSR analysis.
-It is sometimes necessary to consider this term in a polar wander analysis -- where the spin axis and axis of figure depart significantly.\cite{Ojakangas1989EuropaPW}
+This torque is conservative, but should be negligible for our NSR analysis which is only about the $z$ axis.
+It is sometimes necessary to consider this term in a polar wander analysis -- where the spin axis and axis of figure depart significantly \citep{Ojakangas1989EuropaPW}.
+Neglecting the unimportant Poincaré torque, to provide a simplified look at the influence of a dynamically relevant ocean on Europa's rotation, consider the approach from \cite{BalandVanHoolst}, which modifies Van Hoolst's original model by adding oceanic pressure torques calculated from a simple hydrostatic balance.
+This analysis assumes that the fluid pressure obeys the (inertial) Navier-Stokes hydrodynamical equation,

+for pressure at a point $P$, density $\rho$, self-gravitational potential $\Phi_{0}$, and disturbing (Jovian) gravitational potential $W$.
+Note this is written as seen in a non-rotating frame, and there should be a small additional contribution of a transport term if the analysis is undertaken in a frame co-rotating with Europa's orbit.
+Using Gauss's theorem, the pressure torque can be computed via the following volume integral based on the gradient of the internal gravitational potential and the Jovian gravitational disturbance: